jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

 used by the Wacom drivers are usually accurate.
 The Wacom USB kernel driver supplies the default USB Wacom Tablet Area values for each model to the [xf86-input-wacom](xf86-input-wacom "wikilink") X driver.
-The X driver then scales the tablet's bottomX & Y to the screen if the tablet and screen do not have a 1:1 ratio.
+The X driver then scales the tablet's area into the screen's resolution.
 The X driver also handles translation into the resolution the X server uses (points/meter).
 With Wacom Serial tablet PC's (ISDV4 devices) it's a different story because there is only "one model" and querying the tablet (isdv4GetRanges) returns the Wacom Tablet Area values.
 In the previous driver ([linuxwacom](linuxwacom "wikilink")) the Wacom Serial graphics tablet's Wacom Tablet Area values were defined in the X driver, like usb tablets in the kernel driver.

 Fortunately the xf86-input-wacom X driver allows the user to override the default values with user specified settings when needed.
-Wacom USB graphics tablets also may want to use the [xsetwacom](xsetwacom "wikilink") or [static Options](/wiki/Configuring_X#Hotplugging_setup_with_udev "wikilink") TopX & Y and BottomX & Y settings described in [Apply the Coordinates](/wiki/Calibration#Apply_the_Coordinates "wikilink") below to correct an improper screen aspect ratio (tablet to monitor) especially with a wide screen monitor.
+Wacom USB graphics tablets also may want to use the [xsetwacom](xsetwacom "wikilink") or [static Options](/wiki/Configuring_X#Hotplugging_setup_with_udev "wikilink") area settings described in [Apply the Coordinates](/wiki/Calibration#Apply_the_Coordinates "wikilink") below to correct an improper screen aspect ratio (tablet to monitor) especially with a wide screen monitor.
 Don't want ellipses when trying to draw